oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 A timezone in use is essentially a number of seconds to adjust with, and a name which can be printed (note that this is different from the name you would use to load the timezone.
 I.e. `America/New_York` vs. `EST`). **Neither of these things are constant**, with daylight savings time and other various adjustment, it does not make sense to give a constant number of seconds or a name for a timezone.
-(Yes, even with DST variants)
+(Even with DST variants)

 `localtime()` respects this.
-And gives one zone name and one offset in a `tm` struct (the struct variables that store this are non-portable, but it's the only way to properly handle timezones without parsing tzdb files).
+And gives one zone name and one offset that are dependent on time in a `tm` struct (the struct variables that store this are non-portable, but it's the only way to properly handle timezones without parsing tzdb files).

 Thus, get a proper timezone offset and name, we have to:
 * Set `TZ` to the timezone name